tusharteji/homebrew-almaclient/how-to.md

-##Creating the tap and installing it
+## Creating the tap and installing it

 1. Go to your remote repository and copy the link address of the tarball from the *release* tab
 2. Go back to the terminal and run:

-'''brew create <copied-link-address>'''
+'brew create <copied-link-address>'

 *This will create a ruby script and open it up for editing.
 Close the file for now.*